 Trustworthy leaders are some of the best bosses to work for.
 That said, the most common phrase I hear when working with managers is, “We have a leadership skills deficit here!”
 Most of the time, people say this is because they feel the manager may not be trustworthy.

-So what are the “Top 10 Leadership Skills” that separates great leaders from average leaders?
+So what are the “Top 10 Leadership Skills” that separate great leaders from average leaders?

-To get started, there is a pattern to what constitutes an effective leader: First, getting things done through others; and second, mutually accomplishing goals by influencing others with integrity.
+To get started, we’ll talk about being trustworthy.
+There is a pattern to what constitutes an effective leader: First, getting things done through others; second, mutually accomplishing goals by influencing others with integrity.

 Leaders that understand and act with integrity are more likely to succeed by engaging the hearts and minds of those they lead.

-This “Top 10” series is like following a recipe to make the best pie ever – you need all 10 ingredients, but we are going to add one ingredient at a time.
+This “Top 10” series is like following a recipe to make the best pie ever – you need all 10 ingredients, but we will add one ingredient at a time.
 I want to clarify – everyone is a leader.
-We all influence and teach other every day, so this series is for everyone!
+We all influence and teach others daily, so this series is for everyone!